 Note that Apple has never added the “Pro” tag to any iPhone prior to this one, saving it for iPads and MacBooks with significantly better displays and processors.
 Though all iPhone 11 versions use the same A13 Bionic chip for its processing needs, the two Pro models feature the aforementioned Super Retina XDR OLED screens.
 A side-by-side observation reveals the considerable upgrade that is over the iPhone 11’s Liquid Retina LCD.

 Meanwhile, Google isn’t jumping on the edge-to-edge display bandwagon just yet.
-Leaked photos show that the Pixel 4 XL sports bezels similar to the Samsung S9, where it’s thicker at the top and bottom edges of the display.
-With a smaller display size of 6.23 inches, there’s less real estate available overall, but the Pixel 4 XL makes up for it by jamming more pixels in your eyes.
+The Pixel 4 XL sports bezels similar to the Samsung S9, where it’s thicker at the top and bottom edges of the display.
+With a smaller display size of 6.3 inches, there’s less real estate available overall, but the Pixel 4 XL makes up for it by jamming more pixels in your eyes.
 It has a resolution of 3040 x 1440 pixels, putting it on par with Samsung’s current large flagship model, the S10+.
-Even more impressive, it might have a pixel density of 540 ppi, if a leaked screenshot of its Settings proves legit.
+Even more impressive, it has an impressive pixel density of 540 ppi.

 This new generation of iPhone devices features the latest Apple A13 Bionic chip, which the company claims is the fastest ever on a smartphone.
 Early benchmark tests seem to confirm this, with the iPhone 11 phones posting significantly higher single- and multi-core scores than even the newest Android flagships, like the Note 10+.
 It’s also considerably more powerful than the previous A12 chip.
 Apple says that the A13’s CPU and GPU are up to 20% faster and consumes up to 40% less power than last year’s iteration.

-Though there have been results posted on benchmarking apps regarding the speed of the Pixel 4 XL’s Snapdragon 855, they’re still a bit all over the place so we’ll hold off on that until more reliable tests surface.
-It should be a proper boost over the Pixel 3’s Snapdragon 845.
+Meanwhile, the Pixel 4 XL’s Snapdragon 855 provides a proper boost over the Pixel 3’s Snapdragon 845, but it’s fairly unimpressive when compared with other Android flagships as well as the latest iPhone 11.
 It’s also likely to have 6GB of RAM, or 50% more than the Pixel 3, putting it on par with the wide range of top Android phones.
-A leaked video showed how smooth and sweet-looking it will be playing top titles on the Pixel 4 XL.

 It might still be too early to be definitive but iOS phones have been historically speedier and more responsive than same-generation Androids, purely because of how Apple has streamlined its operating system compared to Google’s sometimes-clunky, sometimes-cluttered OS.
 If you prefer one platform over the other, you’ll be happy to know you’re getting one of the beefiest mobile devices this year with either the iPhone 11 Pro Max or Pixel 4 XL.